danvyr/osmmapsconverter/rus/README.md

-# This is container for script for change "default language" in PBF files from Belarusian to russian
+### This is container for script that changing "default language" in PBF files from Belarusian to russian

 Script for changing tags: https://github.com/tbicr/osm-name-migrate/blob/main/osm_back.py

 Docker file and bash script for container https://github.com/danvyr/osmmapsconverter/tree/master/rus

+Volume:

-Volume: PBF_DIR   - folder with files
+PBF_DIR - folder with files

-Options: PBF_FILE PBF_FILE_RU
+Options:

+PBF_FILE - original file

+PBF_FILE_RU  - file with russinan in name tag

 Example how it work: